Series · Aliyun PAI · Chapter 5

 I ship Designer pipelines for the tabular workloads I’d otherwise have built in DLC and SQL, and I ship custom-trained models in DLC for everything else.

-Model Gallery is the tooling that wraps DLC + EAS so a non-MLOps user can fine-tune and deploy an open-source model with about six clicks.
-Per the docs, it “encapsulates Platform for AI (PAI)-DLC and PAI-EAS, providing a zero-code solution to efficiently deploy and train open-source large language models”.
+Model Gallery is the tooling that wraps DLC + EAS, allowing non-MLOps users to fine-tune and deploy open-source models with just a few clicks.
+According to the docs, it encapsulates PAI-DLC and PAI-EAS, providing a zero-code solution for deploying and training open-source large language models.

 Model Gallery pipeline